How the Onboard Computer Systems of Airplanes Work

 The input made by the pilot during the flight is captured by sensors and linked to the flight control computer.
 This link is made using custom connectors and complex wire assemblies.
 These products are sourced by aero space companies to be of the highest quality to ensure that the plane’s computer works accurately and efficiently.
 Coming back to the system, the flight control is connected to actuators such as servos and motors that operate flight control indicators that provide the pilot with information and warnings about aircraft performance and the condition of the aircraft system.
 The flying wire system has various sensors that supply data to the computer and the computer in turn evaluates and analyzes it.

-The two flight control computers take over the workload that a pilot with full automation such as autopilot, fine tuning and manual flight would assume.
-Pilots are trained to fly the plane and to handle things that autopilot can’t do, such as thinking about taxiing and landing, providing the automated system with information, including take-off and landing locations, so it can record routes and of course make cheesy jokes during the boarding process.
+The two flight control computers take over the workload that a pilot with full automation such as autopilot, fine-tuning, and manual flight would assume.
+Pilots are trained to fly the plane and to handle things that autopilot can’t do, such as thinking about taxiing and landing, providing the automated system with information, including take-off and landing locations, so it can record routes and of course making cheesy jokes during the boarding process.
 The two computers fly the 737 maximum, and they have authority over all the key controls and throttles, meaning that a malfunction in a hurry could be catastrophic.

 A flight management system (FMS) is a specialized computer system that automates a variety of flight tasks and reduces the workload of flight personnel to such an extent that modern civil aircraft no longer have a flight engineer or navigator on board.
 The FMS is a fundamental component of modern aircraft avionics.
-A complex computer matrix tells your airplane how to fly, including navigation, altitude, speed and thrust control, which forces the plane to move through the air.
+A complex computer matrix tells your airplane how to fly, including navigation, altitude, speed, and thrust control, which forces the plane to move through the air.

-A Flight Management System (FMS) is a multi-purpose computer for navigation, performance and aircraft operations that provides virtual data and operational harmony between the closed and open elements of flight, take-off, take-off and landing in front of the engine and engine shutdown.
+A Flight Management System (FMS) is a multi-purpose computer for navigation, performance, and aircraft operations that provides virtual data and operational harmony between the closed and open elements of flight, take-off, take-off and landing in front of the engine and engine shutdown.
 An FMS can be summarized as a dual system, consisting of a flight management computer (FMC) and a CDU (cross-talk bus).